top of page

 2) WRITING ABOUT NARCO CULTURE.

-What films have stood the test of time?
-Gangster films.
-Anything containing the Mafia.
-Older films like GODFATHER, SCARFACE, and GOODFELLAS, to newer films like IRISHMAN and CAPONE.
-What makes these films among other gangster films so successful?
+What movies have truly stood the test of time?
+Gangster films, particularly those centered around the Mafia.
+From classics like GODFATHER, SCARFACE, and GOODFELLAS, to more recent releases such as IRISHMAN and CAPONE.
+What sets these movies apart from other gangster films?
 Authenticity.
-Most are based around true events.
+Many of them are based on true events, which adds to their appeal and success.

 What type of gangster films have failed miserably?
 GOTTI, GANGSTER SQUAD, and SMOKIN ACES.